 How to decide between a calculated column and a measure in Power BI

 If you’re familiar with Power BI measures, you might be wondering about the difference between those and calculated columns.
-Both are based on Data Analysis Expressions (DAX).
+Both are based on Data Analysis Expressions.
 The main difference is that you usually add a measure to a visualization by adding it to the Values bucket.
-In contrast, a calculated column is a new field that can be added to rows, axes, legends and groups.
+In contrast, a calculated column is a new field at the table level that can be added to rows, axes, legends and groups.

-SEE: How to add quick measures for complex calculations in Microsoft Power BI Desktop (TechRepublic)
+SEE: Here’s how to add quick measures for complex calculations in Microsoft Power BI Desktop.

 - Power BI uses measures with visualizations and updates them after a filter is applied.
 The formula often includes an aggregate function to evaluate groups.

 - Power BI applies a calculated column expression to all rows in the table, but evaluates only values within the same row.
 There’s no aggregating function.
 Power BI adds the resulting values to the model and calculates it before a filter is engaged.

 Now that you’ve got an idea of what calculated columns can do, let’s create one.

 How to add a calculated column in Power BI